Relations between Information and Estimation in Discrete-Time L\'evy Channels: Discrete-time L evy channels

 We now shed some light on the parameter $\gamma$ which is an integral part of our characterization of the L\'evy channel above.
-An important feature of the channel in Definition \ref{def.scalarlevy} is that it endows $\gamma$ with a very natural interpretation as the ``SNR level'' for the L\'evy channel.
-It turns out, that we can place the different $\{Y_\gamma\}$ on the same probability space to construct a L\'evy process $\{Y_\gamma\}_{0 \leq \gamma \leq T}$, such that the marginal distribution of $Y_\gamma \sim \P^\gamma_0$.
-Kuchler and Sorensen \cite[Chap.
-2]{Kuchler--Sorensen1997} showed that under the following change of measure (now on processes in $[0,T]$),
+An important feature of the channel in Definition \ref{def.discrete-timelevy} is that it endows $\gamma$ with a very natural interpretation as the ``SNR level'' for the L\'evy channel.
+It turns out, that we can place the different $\{Y_\gamma\}$ on the same probability space to construct a L\'evy process $\{Y_\gamma\}_{0 \leq \gamma \leq T}$ indexed by $\gamma$, such that the marginal distribution of $Y_\gamma$ follows the distribution specified in Definition~\ref{def.discrete-timelevy} for every $\gamma \in [0,T]$.